-- Copies are available to all employees, - Written facility policy and procedures: - Provide official on-duty time for officers to read the applicable Post Orders when assigned to a post, and - Ensure that officers read those applicable Post Orders prior to assuming their posts. - As needed, Post Orders for non-permanent assignments (details, temporary housing units, emergencies, etc.) are developed, in advance or as soon as possible after the need arises.
+- 2. copies are available to all employees; - 3. written facility policy and procedures exist, which: - a. provide official on-duty time for officers to read the applicable post orders when assigned to a post, and - b. ensure that officers read those applicable post orders prior to assuming their posts.; and - 4. as needed, post orders for non-permanent assignments (e.g., details, temporary housing units, emergencies) are developed in advance, or as soon as possible after the need arises.